ME-ICA/tedana/docs/developing.rst

 Run the workflow with a known-working version, and put the outputs into a text file inside ``$TEDANADIR/tedana/tests/data/``, where ``TEDANADIR`` is your local ``tedana repository``.
-You can follow the model our `five echo set`_, which has the following steps:
+To write the test function you can follow the model of our `five echo set`_, which takes the following steps:

 1. Check if a pytest user is skipping integration, skip if so
 #.
 Use ``download_test_data`` to retrieve the test data from OSF